 System temporary files are used by DBMaker to store information about the database while the database is active.
 Up to eight temporary files may be specified.
 These files are removed when the database is shut down.
 If one or more filenames are written here, DBMaker will use them to store temporary information about the database.
-The default path for the system temporary file is <Database Directory>\lambda.
-Users can also enter new paths if different ones are desired.
-This can be achieved by typing the new paths into the text fields.
+The default path for the system temporary file is <Database Directory>.
+Users can also enter a new path if a different one is desired.
+This can be achieved by typing the new path into the text field, or by clicking on The Browse Button () next to the text field.
 This setting corresponds to the DB_TpFil keyword in the dmconfig.ini file.